ormastes/deeplearning_study/reasoning/Reasoning.md

-# LLM Reasoning with Programming
+# LLM Reasoning with Programming (In a single gpu)

 ## Key Concept of LLM Training for Reasoning